telkomdev/go-stash/README.md

 ```

 ### TLS
-Sometime you have to secure your communication between your `Logstash` and your client
+Sometimes you have to secure your communication between your `Logstash` and your client

 ```go
 func main() {